The CPU will begin execution at address 0. There is no special ‘main’ label - the first thing

 JMP ra

-You can declare a place for a single tryte of data by putting $name
+You can declare a place for a single tryte of data by putting $name on its own line.

 Data is placed at exactly the position it appears in the sourcecode.
 Make sure you JMP past any data declarations to avoid running data as code.